andresesevilla/Timify/README.md

 **Throws**

 - `403` if the user is not logged in
+- `403` if the user does not own the given goal
-- `404` If the logged in user doesn’t have a goal with the given name
+- `404` If the given goal does not exist

 ## `GET /api/categories` - Get logged in user’s categories